Paru Wife of Devadas

 Paaru Wife of Devadas is a 2014 Kannada romantic comedy film starring Srinagar Kitty and Soundarya Jayamala in the lead role.
 The film is directed by Kiran Govi and produced by Krishna Deva Gowda and Mukhtar.
 The music for the film is composed by Arjun Janya.
 The film is slated for release on 27 June 2014.

-The film, although takes the character names from the Sharat Chandra's Bengali novel, is depicted in an entirely different manner according to the director.
+The film, although takes the character names from the Sharat Chandra's Bengali novel Devdas, is depicted in an entirely different manner according to the director.
 The filming started early February 2013 at the Kanteerava Studios in Bangalore with a song sequence.